TeamLemonPie/BeddoMischer/README.md

 ## BeddoMischer

 BeddoMischer is a tool in the "Beddo" product family.
+The products are designed to create an overlay for a poker live stream.
 It's main purpose is to act as the central unit between multiple instances of BeddoFabrik and a BeddoControl admin interface.
 BeddoMischer provides several websites showing different overlays that can be used in live web streams to provide information for the audience.